 To contact the animal welfare societies in your area.
 The numbers can be located in the Yellow Pages under "animal welfare".
 It is advisable to contact all that are listed, even if they are out of your local area.
 Animals have been known to travel great distances and there is the possibility that the animal could have been picked up and taken out of the area.

-STEP 4 - VISIT BOTH your local Council pound facility and Animal Welfare facility, not just once, but regularly, as pets sometimes are presented days or weeks later.
+Visit your local Council pound facility and Animal Welfare facility, not just once, but regularly, as pets sometimes are presented days or weeks later.
 A large number of animals pass through pounds and shelters , and sometimes your description over the telephone, especially cross breeds, can be misinterpreted.

+Place notices in the local shops advising that the animal is missing.
 It is beneficial if you can include a recent photograph of the animal.